-61. Under ASA 300, the auditor is required to establish the overall audit strategy for the financial audit and this is mirrored in the guidance in ASAE 3100 for the compliance engagement.
+- 61.62.
+Under ASA 300, the auditor is required to establish the overall audit strategy for the financial audit and this is mirrored in the guidance in ASAE 3100 for the compliance engagement.
 The overall audit strategy sets the scope, emphasis, timing, direction and conduct of the audit, including the resources required for the audit and supervision of the audit team.
-The audit strategy is based on the results of the preliminary work performed and the auditor's experience gained on any previous audit engagements with the SMSF.

-- 62. The complexity of the audit strategy will vary with the size, nature and complexity of the SMSF.
-The strategy guides the development of the more detailed audit plan for the nature, timing and extent of evidence gathering procedures to be performed and the reasons for selecting them. - In conducting a SMSF audit, the auditor obtains a preliminary understanding of the SMSF, 63. including the SMSF's trust structure, nature of its investments and administration, the parties involved in the management and trusteeship of the SMSF and related parties of the trustees and members. - 64.
-In gaining this preliminary understanding of the SMSF, the auditor reviews the current fund's governing rules to verify whether: - The fund's governing rules were properly executed. (a) - (b) The SMSF has current and appropriately empowered trustees. - The SMSF was established with either a corporate trustee or individual trustees under (c) the pension powers. - (d) The fund's governing rules complies with or has a mechanism to comply with the SISA and SISR and changes thereto. - The powers to accept contributions and pay benefits, in the form permitted by the (e) SISA and SISR, are included.
+The audit strategy is based on the results of the preliminary work performed and the auditor's experience gained on any previous audit engagements with the SMSF. - 62.63.
+The complexity of the audit strategy will vary with the size, nature and complexity of the SMSF.48 The strategy guides the development of the more detailed audit plan for the nature, timing and extent of evidence gathering procedures to be performed and the reasons for selecting them. - 63.64.
+In conducting a SMSF audit, the auditor obtains a preliminary understanding of the SMSF, including the SMSF's trust structure, nature of its investments and administration, the parties involved in the management and trusteeship of the SMSF and related parties of the trustees and members. - 64.65.
+In gaining this preliminary understanding of the SMSF, the auditor reviews the fund's current fund's governing rules to verify whether: - (a) The fund's governing rules were properly executed. - (b) The SMSF has current and appropriately empowered trustees. - (c) The SMSF was established with either a corporate trustee or individual trustees under the pension powers. - (d) The fund's governing rules complies with or has a mechanism to comply with the SISA and SISR and changes thereto.